trislett/tmi_viewer/README.md

 - Import images, binarize them at any threshold, and paint the image outline.
 - Specify number of slices, size of slices, transparency, etc.

-***

-These programs relies on Mayavi, and setting can changed using the Mayavi interactive session.
-If you use them please cite:

-Ramachandran, P. and Varoquaux, G., _Mayavi.
-3D Visualization of Scientific Data._ IEEE Computing in Science & Engineering, 13 (2), pp. 40-51 (2011).

-***

 ## Installation

 ### Requirements: